GodotModding/gmlwiki/docs/guides/modding/script_hooks.md

 That means you can also completely replace the vanilla method by never calling `#!gd chain.execute_next()` - but be careful with this as it will likely break all compatibility with other mods that try to hook the same method.

+Hooks can be applied to Autoloads, but you should really prefer extensions since Autoloads can't have class_names either way.
+It may be possible to hook autoloads earlier in the load order, but this hasn't been tested.
+Do note that in case it works it is impossible the stop the Autoload's _init from running since hooks are applied during the ModLoader's _ready

 ## Limitations

 Script Hooks don't exist for Godot 3, they are a recent addition.
 They are also not required in 3 since even global classes can